reruo321/Java_Practice/Chapter-14/README.md

 If you want to interface with a database with a Native Bridge driver as a client, you should have a library in binary code format provided by DBMS vendor.
 On account of Native Bridge using native methods, it cannot download through network on some programs.

+### Type 3: Net Protocol
+Net Protocol driver is the most flexible among the JDBC driver types.
+When a user access a middleware server, it helps him to approach to various DBMS.
+After the JDBC driver communicates JDBC API, converted to DBMS-independent net protocol, to the middleware server, it converts it to a protocol unique on DBMS, and conveys it to the server.
+The driver without native codes has the advantage of being downloaded via network, and of driver processing being simplified.

+### Type 4: Native Protocol
+Native Protocol JDBC driver is a small and fast driver that access to a DBMS directly, converting JDBC calls from client into the DBMS-exclusive protocol.
+Additionally, it is a pure Java driver available by downloading it through network.
+Nevertheless, it is bigger than Net Protocol driver, because of containing all process for accessing the DBMS.

+### Conclusion
+Type 1 and Type 2 are the temporary solutions to utilize JDBC in some locations unable to use pure Java drivers directly.
+Type 3 and Type 4 is the optimized ways to access a database through JDBC, and between them Type 4 is the fastest.
+If you need to deal with various types of database with one program, it is good to choose Type 3.

+## JDBC Driver Installation